200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-02-ExistentialWizards.md

 You looked behind the muddied veil of reality: no true forms, no hidden rainbows... only hungry Void.

-You weren’t the first.
-You won’t be the last.
-You haven’t killed yourself, that’s a start.
+You werenâ€™t the first.
+You wonâ€™t be the last.
+You havenâ€™t killed yourself, thatâ€™s a start.

 Now, go fix the trouble you made.